 Tip #1: How many people are using the pitcher and what are they using it for?

-For a family (or high water consumption) we recommend changing your filter every 2-3 months
+For 4+ (or high water consumption) we recommend changing your filter every 2-3 months

-For a couple (or average water consumption) we recommend changing your filter every 3-4 months
+For 2-3 (or average water consumption) we recommend changing your filter every 3-4 months

 For a single user (or low water consumption) we recommend changing your filter every 4-6 months